shenxianpeng/gcov-example/README.md

 ![index](img/index.png)

-The home page is displayed in a directory structure
+The home page is displayed in a directory structure.

 ![example](img/example.png)

-After entering the directory, the source files in that directory are displayed
+After entering the directory, the source files in that directory are displayed.

 ![main.c](img/main.c.png)

-The blue color indicates that these statements are overwritten
+The blue color indicates that these statements are overwritten.

 ![foo.c](img/foo.c.png)

-Red indicates statements that are not overridden
+Red indicates statements that are not overridden.

 > LCOV supports statement, function, and branch coverage metrics.